wispoffates/GPrism/README.md

 up, rolled back, restored, etc. There are also various anti-griefing tools.

-Prism is a downstream fork of @viveleroi's [Prism-Bukkit][PRISM], with various fixes and feature additions by a few GitHub contributors and Roy Curtis.
+Prism is a downstream fork of @viveleroi's [Prism-Bukkit][PRISM], with various fixes and feature additions by a few GitHub contributors, Roy Curtis and is current maintained by Troy Smith.

+The old Prism Wiki is gone but web-archive has a copy at [WIKI] that can be used for information on installation, commands, and permissions until I transition the wiki to Gitlab.

 # Differences from upstream